-Nib knelt by the hatchling’s side and put a hand on his shaking shoulder.
+Nib knelt by the hatchling’s side and put a hand on his shoulder.

-“You know,” she said, “If you can tell me what the outside of your lair looks like, maybe I could help you get home.”
+“You know,” she said, “If you can at least tell me what the outside of your lair looks like, maybe I could help you get home.”

 “No, you couldn’t,” said Horus.
 “You have been lost here your whole life and I will be, too!”